Overall System Status:

 The OpenAFS client for Mac is available for OSX 10.4 onwards.
 On this page we provide a download link and instructions for the most recent version that Research Computing has tested. openafs.org/macos.html has the official documentation and possibly newer versions of the software.

-- Download OpenAFS, choosing the appropriate installer for your version of OSX.
 This is a disk image file (.dmg).
 If you aren't sure which version you are running, click the Apple icon always at the top left of the screen, and then About this Mac and look for Version.
-10.6 (Snow Leopard), 10.7 (Lion), 10.8 (Mountain Lion), 10.9 (Mavericks)

-You should now have an AFS 'mounted server' on your desktop, and a shortcut to your personal space.
+You should now have an AFS 'mounted server' on your desktop (if your Finder preferences include 'show mounted servers'), and a desktop shortcut to your personal space.
+In the Finder, AFS space appears as afs in your boot volume (e.g. Macintosh HD).
 In a Terminal window, AFS space appears under /afs.

 The AFS client uses some disk space for file caching.
-This is 30MB by default, but it may be helpful to increase this.
+This is 100MB by default, but it may be helpful to increase this.
 Please ask Research Computing for advice on changing this setting.

 To do a clean uninstall of OpenAFS client, use the uninstall program that comes bundled with the installer.